 The textbooks tell me unique service and customer care ought to go together.
 But that would be expecting too much, or open to debate for which—after my legs have gone into rigor mortis for two hours—I have no more energy.

 What does it take to persevere?
 Grace from above.

 At this very hour, someone’s cell phone is being stolen.
-Cell phone theft has become so rampant that when one loses his cell phone, he loses it for eternity.
+Cell phone thieves roam the earth; when one loses his cell phone, he loses it for eternity.